Inc. (magazine)

-Inc. is an American business magazine founded in 1979 and based in New York City.
-The magazine publishes six issues per year, along with surrounding online and social media content.
-The magazine also produces several live and virtual events yearly.
+Inc. is an American business media company founded in 1979 and based in New York City.
+Inc. publishes several print magazine issues per year, and is anchored by journalistic content online and on social media, focused on entrepreneurship and related news.
+Inc. also produces several live and virtual events yearly, including the Inc. 5000 conference.

-Published by Mansueto Ventures, Inc. is best known for its annual rankings of the fastest-growing privately held companies in the United States, called the "Inc. 500" and "Inc. 5000."
+Owned by Mansueto Ventures, Inc. is best known for its annual rankings of the fastest-growing privately held companies in the United States, called the "Inc. 5000" as well as its Best in Business, Female Founders, and Best Workplaces awards.

 History

+Founding and early years

-Inc. was founded in Boston by Bernie Goldhirsh, and its first issue appeared in April 1979.
+Inc. launched as an American business magazine in Boston by Bernie Goldhirsh, focusing on growing companies, startups, and entrepreneurship.
+Its first issue appeared in April 1979.
+The magazine was headquartered in Boston's waterfront on the India Wharf and relocated to NYC in the early 2000s.
 Goldhirsh was an MIT-trained mechanical engineer who founded Sail magazine, which he sold for $10 million in 1980.
 Paul W. Kellam, who had joined Goldhirsh's company as editor of Marine Business, was one of Inc.'s first editors.
 Goldhirsh kept a low profile, and George Gendron, who served as editor-in-chief from 1980 to 2002, was considered the "public face" of the magazine.
+He was later succeeded by John Koten and Jane Berentson.

+In 1980, Inc. hired as a columnist MIT director David Birch, who was one of the first to recognize that small and new businesses created the majority of jobs in the U.S.

+In October 1981, Inc. became the first magazine to feature Steve Jobs on its cover, alongside the proclamation, "This man has changed business forever."
+The early profile focused on Jobs' impact on the personal computer industry and Apple's rise as a key player.
+It enhanced the company's public image and recognized Jobs as a significant figure in the business world.

+In 1982, the magazine began publishing its Inc. 100 ranking to showcase the fastest-growing privately held companies in the United States, which later became Inc. 500 and then the Inc. 5000.

 In 2000, Goldhirsh sold the magazine to German publishing house Gruner + Jahr for a reported price of over $200 million.
 In 2005, Joe Mansueto, founder of investment research firm Morningstar Ventures, bought Inc. and another business title, Fast Company, for about $35 million, forming publishing company Mansueto Ventures.